brettmillerb/brettmillerb.github.io/_posts/2022/03/2022-03-15-azure-functions-route-prefix.md

 }
 ```

+Given that there is no real need to have a pre-defined route prefix I tend to do this on most of my projects to make the URI's easier to read and distinguish from each other, especially when there are multiple functions within the project.

-### Changing the Route Prefix in your Functions
+### Changing the Route of your Functions

-Now that you have removed the routePrefix from your `host.json` file, you can also customise your functions route within the `function.json` file on a per functions basis.
+Now that you have removed the routePrefix from your `host.json` file, you also have the option to customise your functions route on a per function basis.

-Below is an example of how to change the route for a specific function:
+Below is an example of how to change the route for a specific function by setting the `route` property in the `function.json` file:
 ```json
 {
   "bindings": [